Legoless/Dominus/README.md

 - Disable recreation of Provisioning Profiles
 - Code coverage upload
 - Better reporting tools
-- Action mapping per branch
+- Action mapping per branch (using Thalion gem)
 - Deploy only when all jobs are finished

 Contact